 If you are considering fixed braces then you have the following alternatives to traditional braces:

-- Ceramic braces – Clear or tooth-coloured brackets and metal or tooth-coloured wires
+- Ceramic braces – Clear, white or tooth-coloured brackets and metal or tooth-coloured wires

-- Lingual braces – Brackets attach on the inside of your teeth so they are only visible when your mouth is open
+- Lingual braces – Brackets attach on the inside of your teeth so they are only visible when your mouth is open, also known as incognito braces.

 - Self-ligating braces – Don't need elastic bands to secure the wire, and are easier for your dentist to adjust.
 These braces generally have a shorter treatment length to conventional braces.